Conducted with the cooperation of the Civil Division of the United States Attorney for the Southern District of New York

 Note to Students Regarding Security Clearance and Conflicts of Interest

 Students selected for the program will be required to pass a security background check overseen by the Department of Justice’s Executive Office of U.S. Attorneys (“EOUSA”).
 A favorable determination from EOUSA is required before an extern may begin working in any U.S. Attorney's Office.
 A student must be a United States citizen to be eligible to work in the U.S. Attorney’s Office as an extern.
 For a complete list of eligibility requirements, visit the SDNY website and scroll down to "Eligibility Requirements and Conditions for All Internship and Externship Programs."
-In making its determination regarding suitability, EOUSA considers a number of factors, including a candidate’s tax filing and payment history, credit history, candor, and history of any usage of controlled substances.
+In making its determination regarding suitability, EOUSA considers a number of factors, including a candidate’s tax filing and payment history, credit history, candor, and history of any usage of controlled substances, including marijuana.
 It is critical that students accepted for the externship complete the required security paperwork as soon as possible after acceptance into the externship so that the security background check can be timely obtained.
 A student may not commence externship work unless he or she has cleared the background check.

 Student externs cannot work for or be paid by another law firm or similar entity during the period of the externship at the U.S. Attorney’s Office.
 Externs are also prohibited from participating in any law school or other legal clinic involving litigation with or proceedings before the United States or any federal entity during the period of the internship or externship.
 Nor may you work for any federal judges while participating in this externship.
 Written consent from the U.S. Attorney’s Office is required to participate in any other type of law school or legal clinic, or in any other type of outside employment, during the period of the externship.